20 Jan 2015

 There’s some high drama in the book, although not so different from similar escapades in other books of this sequence; there’s potential tragedy and some events that set the book firmly in context.
 It’s nothing special - and yet I very much enjoyed re-reading it.

 This is one of the series that was barely cut at all in the Armada paperback version.
-It's not currently in print, but can often be found second-hand in the UK (and sometimes, at great price, in the US).
+It's not currently in print, but can often be found second-hand in the UK (sometimes, at great price).

 The previous book in the series is ‘The Chalet School Does it Again’.